luozhongze/luozhongze.github.io/_pages/about.md

 # 📸 Miscellaneous

-You are very welcome to click [here](https://luozhongze.github.io/aboutlzz/) to visit **my photo wall**.
+You are very welcome to click [here](https://luozhongze.github.io/aboutlzz/) to visit *My Photo Wall*.

-There are many moments about me here, including my hobbies, my Alma mater, and some other records of mine.
+There are many moments about me, including my hobbies, my Alma mater, and some other records of mine.

 I believe that here you can have a more comprehensive and three-dimensional understanding of everything about me!